News Search of the Week

 Browse News By Type

-Published tuition and fees at the nation’s private, nonprofit colleges and universities rose 3.9 percent for the 2012-13 academic year, the lowest rate in at least four decades, according to a survey by the National Association of Independent Colleges and Universities (NAICU).
-At the same time, institutional student aid budgets at private colleges increased an average of 6.2 percent for 2012-13.
+WASHINGTON, D.C.
+(October 10, 2013) — Students and families entering the nation’s private, nonprofit colleges and universities this academic year experienced the lowest tuition and fee rate increases in at least four decades.
+According to an annual survey of its members, the National Association of Independent Colleges and Universities (NAICU) reports published tuition and fees increased by just 3.6 percent for the 2013-2014 academic year.
+At the same time, institutional student aid budgets at private colleges increased an average of 6.9 percent for 2013-14.

 |Next||Total Records: 157|